-Herbalife is a global network marketing company that sells weight management, nutritional supplements, energy & fitness products and personal care products.
+Herbalife is a global network marketing company that sells weight management products, nutritional supplements, energy & fitness products and personal care products.
 We pursue our mission of "changing people's lives" by providing a financially rewarding business opportunity to distributors and quality products to distributors and their customers who seek a healthy lifestyle.
 We are one of the largest network marketing companies in the world with net sales of approximately \$2.1 billion for the year ended December 31, 2007.
-As of March 31, 2008, we sell our products in 65 countries through a network of over 1.8 million independent distributors except in China, where we sell our products through retail stores and an employed sales force.
-We believe the quality of our products and the effectiveness of our distribution network, coupled with geographic expansion, have been the primary reasons for our success throughout our 28-year operating history.
+As of September 30, 2008, we sold our products in 66 countries through a network of over 1.9 million independent distributors except in China, where we sell our products through retail stores and an employed sales force.
+We believe the quality of our products and the effectiveness of our success throughout our 28-year operating history.
 Unless otherwise noted, the terms "we," "our," "us," "Company" and "Herbalife" refer to Herbalife Ltd. and its subsidiaries.

-During the quarter ended June 30, 2007, we reorganized our product categories to better reflect how our distributors sell products and programs.
 Our products are grouped in four principal categories: weight management, targeted nutrition, energy & fitness and Outer Nutrition.
 Our products are often sold in programs that are comprised of a series of related products designed to simplify weight management and nutrition for consumers and maximize our distributors' cross-selling opportunities.

-Industry-wide factors that affect us and our competitors include the increasing prevalence of obesity and the aging of the worldwide population, which are driving demand for nutrition and wellness-related products and the recruitment and retention of distributors.
+Industry-wide factors that affect us and our competitors include the increasing prevalence of obesity and the aging of the worldwide population, which are driving demand for nutrition and wellnessrelated products and the recruitment and retention of distributors.

-The opportunities and challenges upon which we are most focused are: retailing of our products, recruitment and retention of distributors, improving distributor productivity, entering new markets, further penetrating existing markets including China, globalizing successful distributor methods of operation such as Nutrition Clubs, introducing new products, developing niche market segments and further investing in our infrastructure.
+The opportunities and challenges upon which we are most focused are retailing of our products, recruitment and retention of distributors, improving distributor productivity, entering new markets, further penetrating existing markets including China, globalizing successful distributor methods of operation such as Nutrition Clubs, introducing new products, developing niche market segments and further investing in our infrastructure.

-In late 2007, we changed our geographic regions from seven to five regions as part of our on-going Realignment for Growth plan.
+In late 2007, we changed our geographic regions.
 This updated regional structure allows us to better support the distributor leadership and enhance synergies within the regions.
 Under the new geographic regions, we report revenue from:

-- · North America, which consists of the U.S., Canada and Jamaica; - Mexico and Central America, which consists of Mexico, Costa Rica, El Salvador, Panama and Dominican Republic; - · South America, including Brazil; - EMEA, which includes Europe, the Middle East and Africa; and - · Asia Pacific, which includes Asia, New Zealand and Australia.
+- North America, which consists of the U.S., Canada and Jamaica; - · Mexico and Central America, which consists of Mexico, Costa Rica, El Salvador, Panama and Dominican Republic; - South America, which includes Brazil; - · EMEA, which consists of Europe, the Middle East and Africa; and - · Asia Pacific, which consists of Asia, New Zealand and Australia.